TheDiveO/procfsroot/README.md

-In the following example, the "absolute" path `/var/run/docker.sock` (which might be in a different mount namespace) is correctly resolved in the root context of `/proc/1/root` – even in case of absolute symbolic links.
-Trying to directly use `/proc/1/root/var/run/docker.sock` will fail in case of different mount namespaces between the accessing process and the initial mount namespace of the init process PID 1.
+In the following example, the "absolute" path `/var/run/docker.sock` (which might be in a different mount namespace) is correctly resolved in the root context of `/proc/1/root` – even in case of absolute symbolic links, such as `/var/run` usually being an absolute symlink pointing to `/run`.
+Trying to directly use `/proc/1/root/var/run/docker.sock` will fail in case of different mount namespaces between the accessing process and the initial mount namespace of the init process PID 1, as this would be resolved by the Linux kernel into `/run/docker.sock` in the current mount namespace(*).

 ```go
 import (